conduct0/codewars-analyze/README.md

 ## Codewars Analyze

 Codewars Analyze is a small web app built with React and Vite.
-It allows you to search for a Codewars user and view detailed statistics beyond what's available on the official profile page.
+It allows you to search for a Codewars user and view more detailed data beyond the official profile page.
+I mainly wanted a heat map to see my progress.

 #### Features